ibadetazemi/-Tableau-Project/README.md

 Questions:

 1.)
 Create a map of New York City with current rental prices.
 2.)
-Which are the popular neighborhoods, their average prices and no. of listings?
+Which are the popular neighborhoods, their average prices and number of listings?
 3.)
 What are percent share of different property type and room type?
 4.)
 How the pricing is varying with location, property type, reviews?
 5.)
 What are the different correlations between type of hosts and factors like- reviews & price?